translate/pootle/docs/server/cache.rst

 database will be created.

-Users of older versions need to create the cache tables manually if they would like to switch to the database cache backend using this :doc:`manage.py command
+Users of older versions need to create the cache tables manually if they would like to switch to the database cache backend using this :doc:`management command
 <commands>`::

     ./manage.py createcachetable pootlecache